Flu and Pneumonia

-Onondaga County Health Department will be offering a weekly flu clinic for the public.
+Onondaga County Health Department offers a weekly flu clinic for the public.
 New day, time, and location!
 Starting Wednesday, January 7, 2015 the flu clinic will be on Wednesdays, 9:00 a.m. to 12:00 noon in room 30 (basement level) of the Civic Center.
 The clinic provides flu vaccine for Onondaga County residents 6 months of age and older, while supplies last.
-Please call for availability.
+Please call 435-2000 for availability.
 This is a walk-in clinic, no appointments are necessary.

 For more information about seasonal flu, please visit: